PrimalPHP/Record/README.md

 **PLEASE NOTE THAT RECORD 2.0 IS IN ALPHA STATUS AND IS SUBJECT TO IMPLEMENTATION CHANGES**

+##Requirements

+Primal Record uses the PHP 5.4 Traits feature for the abstraction of database engine drivers.
+You must have PHP 5.4 to use this library.

+Primal Record has no other dependencies.

 ##Usage

 Primal Record is an abstract class and *must* be extended to function.
 For rapid development, the only implementation requirement is the definition of a table name.
 Primal Record will automatically request the table schema from your database, caching the structure for later usage.